Criticism of atheism: Other arguments and critiques

-Atheism and the individual
+Atheism, the individual, and society

 In a global study on atheism, sociologist Phil Zuckerman noted that though there are positive correlations with societal health in many countries where the atheist population is significantly high, countries with higher number of atheists also had the highest suicide rates compared to countries with lower numbers of atheists.
 He concludes that correlation does not necessarily indicate causation in either case.
 Another study found similar trends.
 A 2004 study of religious affiliation and suicide attempts, concluded: "After other factors were controlled, it was found that greater moral objections to suicide and lower aggression level in religiously affiliated subjects may function as protective factors against suicide attempts".

 According to William Bainbridge, atheism is common among people whose social obligations are weak and is also connected to lower fertility rates in some industrial nations.
 Extended length of sobriety in alcohol recovery is related positively to higher levels of theistic belief, active community helping and self-transcendence.
 Some studies state that in developed countries health, life expectancy and other correlates of wealth tend to be statistical predictors of a greater percentage of atheists, compared to countries with higher proportions of believers.
 Multiple methodological problems have been identified with cross-national assessments of religiosity, secularity and social health which undermine conclusive statements on religiosity and secularity in developed democracies.

+Modern atheist movements have been criticized for perpetuating patriarchal tendencies and exhibiting sexism, despite internal claims of gender equality.

+Historical studies on racism show that atheists have a legacy in racism, including supporting scientific racism.
+Today, atheist groups are often dominated by white men with very few minorities or women.